Crokarde History, Family Crest & Coats of Arms

 Early Notables of the Crokarde family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Crokarde Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Crokarde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crokarde family to Ireland

 Some of the Crokarde family moved to Ireland, but this topic is not covered in this excerpt.